 Baguanfa therapies have been used by healers for more than 5000 years – and is referred to in other cultures as Bentusa, Vendouse, Gac Hoi, Bahnkes, Kyukaku, Ventosaterapia, SchrÖpftherapie, Kupa Cekme, Jiaofa, Bankovani, Ventouzzes, and Vacuume Terapi.

-Some History on Cupping
+History Of Cupping

 The origin of cupping therapy remains in obscurity.
 The earliest recorded use of cupping that is from the famous Taoist alchemist and herbalist, Ge Hong (281–341 A.D.).
 Cupping therapy was used in Egypt dating back some 3,500 years, where its use is mentioned in hieroglyphics.
 Native tribes in all parts of the world used hollowed out animal horns to drain toxins out of bites, pustules and skin lesions from the body leading to the reference ‘The Horn Treatment’.